Types of immune system diseases

 Occurring as a result of exposing the body to some disease, medical treatments, medications, or simply as a consequence of aging.
 For example:

-Acquired immunodeficiency because Splenectomy: Splenectomy is a surgical process involving the removal of the spleen.
+- Acquired immunodeficiency because of splenectomy: Splenectomy is a surgical process involving the removal of the spleen.
 The spleen is extremely important to get immunity.
 Therefore, people who do not possess this organ are more likely to have bacterial infections.

 - Acquired immune deficiency because of aging: As we age, the organs of the immune system are weakened and less able to produce lymphocytes